-In Nutrition Facts, nutrients are declared based on a foods serving size.
+In Nutrition Facts, nutrients are declared based on a food serving size.
 Serving sizes are regulated by the FDA and determined by a reference amount of food customarily consumed per eating occasion, or RACC table, for different food categories.
 Choosing the wrong serving size is a common mistake and can be a challenging exercise when food does not fit neatly into any one category.
 Servings must also be displayed in an appropriate common household measure like a teaspoon, tablespoon, or cups.
 21 C.F.R. § 101.12(b).
 This allows consumers to compare the nutrition values between different options for the same categories of food.
 It empowers them to make healthy eating choices for themselves and their families.

 The FDA is not so much concerned about the method food manufacturers use for nutritional analysis, and database calculations are an acceptable method in most cases.
 They are more concerned that the resulting Nutrition Facts be truthful and not misleading.
 Their role in regulating food labeling is more of an enforcement function rather than an approval function.
 The FDA does not approve food labels or the Nutrition Facts on them.
 However, they do regulate food labeling and enforce those regulations as resources allow and necessity guides them.
 If they do decide to decide about the truthfulness of the Nutrition Facts on a food label they will obtain samples and send them in for chemical analysis by an accredited laboratory.
 There is a protocol for this sampling and accepted methods of analysis that are used.
 This protocol and accepted methods of nutrition analysis are the gold standards for the food industry.